 With such a bountiful choice of great games for Android phones in the Google Play Store, it can prove quite tough to decide what you should be playing.
 Don’t worry, we’re here with our hand-picked list of the best Android games that are currently available.
-Most of them are free, some cost a few bucks, but all of them will keep you entertained at home or on the go.
+Most of them are free, some cost a few bucks, but all of them will keep you entertained at home or when you’re out and about.

-There are many different kinds of games in the Play Store, so we’ve picked a good mix of categories that includes first-person shooters, role-playing games, platformers, racing games, puzzlers, strategy games, and more.
+There are many different kinds of games in the Play Store, so we’ve aimed to pick a good mix of categories that includes first-person shooters, role-playing games, platformers, racing games, puzzlers, strategy games, and more.
 There should be something in this list to suit everyone.

 Rest in Pieces